11 times footballers ‘starred’ on reality TV: Fashanu, Seaman, Ruddock..

 John Fashanu on ‘I’m A Celebrity…’

-Blazing a trail which was followed by Ruddock, Rodney Marsh, Kieron Dyer, Jimmy Bullard, Wayne Bridge and Dennis Wise, Fash appeared on the second series of I’m A Celebrity back in 2003.
+Blazing a trail which was followed by Ruddock, Rodney Marsh, Kieron Dyer, Jimmy Bullard, Wayne Bridge, Dennis Wise and Ian Wright, Fash appeared on the second series of I’m A Celebrity back in 2003.

 The former Crazy Gang member did pretty well too.
 Despite being singled out to do six bushtucker trials, he finished as runner-up to Phil Tuffnell.
 We did learn that Fash is terrified of heights, which somewhat flies in the face of Wimbledon’s route one style of play.